Council District 6 Projects

 Councilor Rogers has designated $1.5 million of her Set-Aside funding for capital projects within District 6.
 Community members living in District 6 will work together with City Departments and other partnerships to implement a Participatory Budgeting (PB) model.
 These funds can be used for capital projects like lighting, street improvements, beautification, etc. The most important part of the PB model is its ability to uplift, support, and seek voices of community members living in District 6 to generate ideas for capital projects and their eventual implementation.
 While Councilor Rogers is launching a pilot in Council District 6, the long-term goal is to implement the model in City Council Districts throughout the City.

-The pilot program in District 6 is now taking applications from community members (through September 3rd) to fill up to 20 seats on the District 6 Steering Committee.
-The District 6 Steering Committee's work will create methods and processes designed to gather ideas for projects from individuals living, working, and studying in District 6 and further input on how Councilor Rogers’ Set-Aside (GO Bond) funding could be utilized for the long-term benefit of District 6.
+The pilot program in District 6 has filled the PBABQ Steering Committee.
+The District 6 Steering Committee's is working to create methods and processes designed to gather ideas for projects from individuals living, working, and studying in District 6 and further input on how Councilor Rogers’ Set-Aside (GO Bond) funding could be utilized for the long-term benefit of District 6.

 District 6 Housing Projects